igromanru/HD2-Sneaky-Stuff/README.md

 ### Disclaimer
 1. The tool doesn't bypass the nProtect GameGaurd AntiCheat protection!
 It relies on the incompetence of the anti-cheat to protect the process and on the fact that, in the worst-case scenario, it will just close the game if it detects something.
 2. I take no reposibility for any damage to your game or account.
 By using my tools, you accept the risk that even after all this time since release, the developers might change their approach at any moment and start applying penalties to accounts.
 3. Infinite Stratagems with Resupply Pod drops is a very slow way to farm Super Credits.
-There are much better and faster ways to farm with a bypass and cheats from closed/premium communities.
+There are much better and faster ways to farm with a bypass and better features.
 Just do your own research and don't ask me about it.

 ### Detections
 On 03.09.2025 GameGuard added detection for Helldivers 2 Sneaky Stuff and [Helldivers 2 Undetected Features](https://github.com/igromanru/HD2-Undetected-Features).